 Technology hardware upgrades purchased according to the District Technology Plan will assist Title 1 schools/classrooms/teachers to integrate technology into the curriculum and implement technology SMART classrooms.
-Upgrades and purchases may include interactive white boards, large screen TV for high school (school, parent and community digital comunication) audio enhancement, LCD projectors, scanners, document cameras, digital cameras, computer laptops, iPads, Desktops and printer upgrades.
+Upgrades and purchases may include interactive white boards, audio enhancement, LCD projectors, scanners, document cameras, digital cameras, computer laptops, iPads, desktops with dry erase laminate tops for STEM instruction, desktops and printer upgrades.

 Hamilton's Digital Plan provides details for ensuring that technology is incorporated into the learning process at each school on a daily basis.
 The District will provide leadership and assistance with upgrading and purchasing technology hardware and software for schools including research on best practices and state of the art equipment and training for use of the technology.
-Technology training and implementation will be ongoing throughout the 2018-2019 academic year to ensure full implementation.
+Technology training and implementation will be ongoing throughout the 2019-2020 academic year to ensure full implementation.